ocean-uhh/.github/profile/README.md

 ## Hi there 👋

-This is the organisation for the [Experimental Oceanography](http://eleanorfrajka.com) group of the [Institute of Oceanography](https://www.ifm.uni-hamburg.de/en.html) at the University of Hamburg.
+This is the organisation for the [Experimental Oceanography](http://eleanorfrajka.com) group of the [University of Hamburg](https://www.ifm.uni-hamburg.de/en.html).
 Repositories here are developed by current and past group members and colleagues, and consist of coursebooks for teaching, code for processing oceanographic data, and for analysing data.

 - [amocarray](http://github.com/AMOCCommunity/amocarray) - for loading data from overturning transport arrays (e.g., RAPID, OSNAP, MOVE, SAMBA)
 - [seagliderOG1](http://github.com/ifmeo-hamburg/seagliderOG1) - for translation Seaglider basestation files to [OG1](https://oceangliderscommunity.github.io/OG-format-user-manual/OG_Format.html) format.